mordekyy/pulsar-2025-submission/README.md

     cd pathplanner
 ```

+3. Edit the config
+    You can edit config variables in 'config.py'

-3. Run the main script:
+4. Run the main script:

 ```bash
     uv run ./main.py